 Six Mile Water Revival

-A few Presbyterians were appointed ministers in the district.
-In 1613 Edward Brice was appointed to Ballycarry; Robert Cunningham was appointed to Holywood in 1615 and in 1619 John Ridge, an English Puritan, became vicar of Antrim, and from 1621 other Presbyterian ministers came from Scotland to avoid persecution there.
-Robert Blair was vicar at Bangor; George Dunbar, vicar at Larne; Josiah Welch (Welsh) was at Templepatrick and John Livingstone at Killinchy (details of their lives can be seen on this website at each of the towns mentioned).
-In Ulster, at this time, these ministers were beyond the reach of the persecution of James I, but this situation would change later.
-They were all nominally Anglicans, but in their hearts they were Presbyterians; believers in rule by Presbytery rather than bishop and in a modified liturgy.
+Included amongst the Scottish clergy who arrived were Robert Blair, vicar at Bangor; George Dunbar, vicar at Larne; Josiah Welch (Welsh) at Templepatrick and John Livingstone at Killinchy.
+I could include more information about these men, In Ulster, at this time, these ministers were beyond the reach of the persecution of James I, as the King was not interested in Ireland at the time, but this situation would change later.
+They were all nominally Anglicans, but in their hearts they were Presbyterians; believers in rule by Presbytery rather than by bishop.

 The four ministers continued to preach until Blair met with Wentworth in the latter half of 1634.
 Wentworth spoke against the Church of Scotland and upbraided Blair.
 The situation became so dark for the Presbyterians of Ulster that they began to look towards America to escape persecution.
 Livingstone and another were commissioned to go to America to find a place for settlement, but whilst in Plymouth some things deterred them from completing their mission and they returned home.
 For political reasons, in May 1634, Wentworth instructed Echlin to withdraw the suspension of the four men for six months.